Design can be powerful.

 Lippincott, a design agency known for its work with companies like Starbucks, Taco Bell, and Duracell, approached the rebrand in a way that honored DuPont’s roots with a friendlier execution.

-The designers made the logo friendlier and more approachable by emphasizing the squashed football shape of the original logo.
+The designers made the logo friendlier and more approachable by emphasizing the original logo’s squashed football shape.

 Lippincott senior partner Brendan Murphy explained to Fast Company:

 It’s a very familiar shape that’s also welcoming.
 It’s idiosyncratic in its expression, but that’s also what makes it human.

 The rebrand keeps a visual nod to the company’s longevity through the use of some retro-looking type.

 If your business has an enduring history but is looking to move into the future, don’t throw the baby out with the bathwater.

 Be sure your new logo takes advantage of your business’ storied reputation, and include appropriate visual nods to your track record of success.

 Mailchimp’s redesign in 2018 is an example of how rebranding can showcase a business’s growth and evolution.